michaelbrewer/aws-lambda-events/docs/index.md

 Asynchronous invokes place your invoke request in Lambda service queue and we process the requests as they arrive.
 For testing, when invoking directly use invoke type of `Event`.

 ???+ NOTE
-    During asynchronous invokes, the lambda context field `clientContext` will not be populated.
+    During asynchronous invokes, the Lambda context field `clientContext` will not be populated.

 ### Poll-Based Invokes